taybenlor/runno/README.md

 A number of open-source projects and standards have been used to make Runno possible.
 These include:

-- [Wasmer](https://wasmer.io/), [WAPM](https://wapm.io/), and [WebAssembly.sh](https://webassembly.sh) - the Wasmer team have built a lot of great tools for running Web Assembly.
-WAPM, the Web Assembly Package Manager is key to how Runno works.
-WebAssembly.sh was a great inspiration and starting point.

 - WASI and WebAssembly - a bunch of people from various working groups and especially the Bytecode Alliance have been involved in making WASM and WASI what it is today.
 Thanks heaps!

 - [XTerm.js](https://xtermjs.org/) - a fully featured terminal that can be run in the browser

 - [CodeMirror](https://codemirror.net) - a great web-based code editor that's always a delight to integrate

+- [Wasmer](https://wasmer.io/), [WAPM](https://wapm.io/), and [WebAssembly.sh](https://webassembly.sh) - the Wasmer team have built a lot of great tools for running Web Assembly.
+WebAssembly.sh was a great inspiration and starting point.

 - The extensive work by many in the web development community on making native code and APIs run successfully inside the browser.